altruios/namshubettulpa/public/namshubettulpa/chapters/the-great-awakening.md

 ~She was part of the  [egregore](/namshubettulap/world/egregore.md)  the Relux~ 'RX::Someone is awake'
 'L::All of them'
-~Lenny had been furthest back towards the stairs.
-He kept watch: hearing multiple sets of feet below~ 'RX::Hiding would be prudent'
+~Lenny, at the stairs, heard multiple sets of feet below~ 'RX::Hiding would be prudent'
 ~They weren't supposed to be on this floor: none of the guests were~ *Ada led them towards a door across the hall*
 ~It led to a library for old dusty books~
-~shelves lined the wall extending into the ceiling~ *Lenny locked the door*
+~Shelves lined the wall extending into the ceiling~ *Lenny locked the door*
 ~They took a moment to rejoice: in their reunion ; their being one again~ ~A moment cut short by banging on the door~